bobi591/auth0RedirectionMiddleware/README.md

 How to setup:
 In the Configure method of your Startup.cs class add "app.UseAuth0RedirectionMiddlewareExtensions();".
 NOTE THAT THIS SHOULD GO AFTER "app.UseAuthentication(); & app.UseAuthorization();" in the HTTP request pipeline.

+The authorization checks should be implemented by the consumer of the library.
+The checks are passed to the middleware through boolean delegate.

 Your configure method should look like this:

         public void Configure(IApplicationBuilder app, IWebHostEnvironment env)